naomis-archive/novas-handbook/docs/pages/appeals.md

 Our moderators do not take punitive action (such as kicks, bans, etc.) lightly.
 However, misunderstandings do happen and everyone makes mistakes.

-If you feel that you were restricted from our community unfairly, you can reach out to nhcarrigan or DennaGrey to discuss the decision.
+If you feel that you were restricted from our community unfairly, you can reach out to Naomi to discuss the decision.

 ## Preparing for Your Appeal